skirtapaieo/machinelearning-101/README.md

 This is based on the problems in Algoexperts Machine Experts training.

-The problem with those exercises is that they are designed to pass coding interviews.
+The "problem" with those exercises is that they are designed to pass coding interviews.

-The solutions that are passing are MVP's, that might be optimized in many ways before reaching production.
+The solutions that are passing could be seen as "MVP's", that might be optimized in many ways before reaching production.

-Still a lot of the issues around managing data is not managed here either, which sometimes is 90% of the problem.
+I try to optimize the solutions a bit, but a lot of the issues in reality is related to data quality.

 # 1 Math Concepts